gammaseeker/J-notes/_posts/2019-01-18-stretch-goals.markdown

 <% }); %>
 {% endhighlight %}
 ![todo-stretch-done]({{site.url}}/{{site.baseurl}}/assets/img/todo-stretch-done.png)<br>
-I know you’re probably throwing up at the sight of the app, but don’t worry we’re going to make all of this look spiffy!
+I know you’re probably throwing up at the sight of the app, but don’t worry we’re going to make all of this look spiffy!<br>
-To learn more about this goal setting methodology see this <a href="https://www.meaningfulhq.com/stretch-goals-smart-goals-examples.html">article.</a>
+To learn more about this goal setting methodology see this <a href="https://www.meaningfulhq.com/stretch-goals-smart-goals-examples.html">article.</a><br>
 Check out my code <a href="https://github.com/gammaseeker/ToDoThis">here.</a>